jspark9724/jspark9724/README.md

 - 👋 Hi, I’m @jspark9724
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently Data Analysis in SQL and Pandas
+- 🌱 I’m currently learning Data Analysis in SQL and Pandas
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...